 To further advance his expertise and better help the team’s elite athletes reach their optimal health and performance, Bell returned to college once again, this time earning his master’s degree in applied clinical nutrition from Northeast College in 2017.

 Through his studies and personal experiences, Bell has learned to develop nutrition plans and neuromuscular therapies that help athletes reach their optimal performance.
 Bell has even been called hockey’s optimizer.

 Why Northeast for Nutrition?

-Bell chose NYCC’s nutrition program because it allowed him to continue working full time.
+Bell chose Northeast’s nutrition program because it allowed him to continue working full time.
 He says: “I was also looking for a program that used real science to apply practical nutrition in real-world settings.
 I really wanted practical applications rather than just theories about nutrition.”
 He enjoys the fact that he now has the knowledge and experience to help athletes achieve their goals on the ice by what they can do together off the ice.

-When asked what helped him in his career and what he would recommend to current students, Bell’s answer was simple: “Be a learner not a knower.
+When asked what helped him in his career and what he would recommend to students, Bell’s answer was simple: “Be a learner not a knower.
 Continue to seek out courses, seminars, and educational opportunities to continue growing and learning.
 Accept viewpoints from others and never believe you have found the answers.
 Those are really just more questions.”

 Bell sees nutrigenomics and biochemical individuality as the true form of health and wellness and predicts that these areas of nutrition and diagnostic testing are going to explode in the next decade.